apoorvakumar1998/House_price_prediction/README.md

 # House_price_prediction
-Predicting the House of price using multivariate linear regression
+Predicting the  price of houses using multivariate linear regression